 Spend an Elegant Evening Dining at Kasbah Cafe.

 Vico Seminante n.
 45

 Most of my beach locale dining consists of very simple places where bikinis and barefoot are the dress code.
 Kasbah Cafe is the place where you can wear that fancy dress and high heels that you packed.
-Sleek concrete and glass design contrast the with warm welcome.
+Sleek concrete and glass design contrast the warm welcome.
 The menu is modern dishes made with local ingredients.
-I ordered a couple small plates; fish grilled on a slab of local lava rock tat was crispy on the outside and perfectly tender inside and was atop a creamy flavorful potato mash; a bright salad with avocado, basil, tuna and tomatoes; and a salad that starred the just in season thinly shaved porcini.
-The dasserts list is decadent.
+I ordered a couple small plates; fish grilled on a slab of local lava rock that was crispy on the outside and perfectly tender inside and was atop a creamy flavorful potato mash; a bright salad with avocado, basil, tuna and tomatoes; and a salad that starred the just in season thinly shaved porcini.
+The desserts list is decadent.
 I liked the rich chocolate tart and a light and creamy lemon tiramisu.

 Meet the Sculptor Giovanni Spada

 This Lipari native has been commissioned by some of the most important sites in Italy to restore ancient sculptures.
 At his shop on the via Corso Vittorio Emanuele, he has replicas of some of his work as well as tiny but elaborate terra-cotta masks of Greco-Roman gods and goddesses, (most importantly to Lipari Eolo, the god of wind) and traditional Sicilian Mallorca glazed pottery.

 There is always something happening in this pretty seaside piazza no matter the time of day.
 Lined on one side with cafes and the harbor on the other, watch kids playing football, fishermen untangling their nets and smaller boats coming and going.